 This article may contain affiliate links.
 We collect a share of sales from qualifying purchases.

-Give your body a boost before your workout with these berry-flavored homemade fruit snacks made with fresh fruit and a full serving of Openfit Fuel Pre-Workout Formula.
+Give your body a boost before your workout with these berry-flavored homemade pre-workout gummies made with fresh fruit and a full serving of Ladder Pre-Workout.

-Munch on a handful of these — one serving is 16 pieces! — within 30 minutes of starting your sweat sesh to help fuel your body and crush that workout.
+Munch on a handful of these within 30 minutes of starting your sweat session to help fuel your body and crush that workout.

 Prepping these sweet snacks is a lot like making Jello, which is to say, it’s easy.
-Here are a few tips to help you make them perfectly:
+Here’s what to do.

-Cook the fruit in ½ cup water for three minutes to soften it, then stir the fruit into the gelatin mixture with lemon zest, Openfit Fuel, and more water.
+- Cook the fruit in ½ cup water for three minutes to soften it, then stir the fruit into the gelatin mixture with lemon zest, Ladder Pre-Workout, and more water.